ISS-Mimic/Mimic/3D_Printing/Visiting_Vehicles/Cargo_Dragon/README.md

-### Crew Dragon
+### Cargo Dragon
-HiFi Crew Dragon model from Nick Gust on [grabcad](https://grabcad.com/library/spacex-crew-capsule-dragon-1) modified for accuracy and interfacing with mimic components
+HiFi Crew Dragon model from Nick Gust on [grabcad](https://grabcad.com/library/spacex-crew-capsule-dragon-1) modified to be cargo variant and for accuracy and interfacing with mimic components

 # Slicer Recommendation